jtjacques/mturk-manage/README.md

 You can return the HIT overview list at any time by clicking the *Manage HITs* header.

+### Overview Level Actions
+At the overview level, the interface offers the following actions which affect all visible HITs.
+These actions respect the *Active* filter or currently set search value.

+* *Download Data*: download a CSV file of answer data grouped by and including `QuestionIdentifier` information and Approval/Rejection information for all visible HITs.
+Note that timestamps are exported in ISO format.
+	* *Amazon*: download a CSV file of answer data in the original Amazon format, for compatibility.
+Note that all timestamps are PST, see *Known Issues* for more details.
+* *Delete*: delete all visible HITs.
+	* Note: only HITs which are `Unassignable`, expired or having no available tasks, and for which all assignments have been reviewed may be deleted.
+Any visible HITs which are ineligible will prevent this action.
+	* Note: a download of all data is forced before final confirmation and actual removal of the HITs.

 ### Task Level Actions
 At the task level, the interface offers the following actions.

 * *Download Data*: download a CSV file of answer data grouped by and including `QuestionIdentifier` information and Approval/Rejection information.
 Note that timestamps are exported in ISO format.
 	* *Amazon*: download a CSV file of answer data in the original Amazon format, for compatibility.
 Note that all timestamps are PST, see *Known Issues* for more details.
 * *Add Time*: extend an active HIT, or reactivate an expired one.
-The extension period is specified in whole number of hours.
-Alternatively, the duration may be specified in days, using the special suffix `d` (e.g. `14d` can be entered to indicate two weeks instead of `336`).
+The extension period is specified as an integer number in either *minutes*, *hours* (default), *days*, or *weeks* depending on the drop down selection.
 	* Note: reactivated task expiration is subject to a small error, see *Known Issues* for more information.
 * *Add Assignments*: add additional assignments to the HIT.
-	* Note: not all HITs may have additonal assignments created, see *Known Issues* for more information.
+	* Note: not all HITs may have additional assignments created, see *Known Issues* for more information.
 * *Expire*: expire an `Assignable` HIT.
 * *Delete*: delete the HIT.
 	* Note: only HITs which are `Unassignable`, expired or having no available tasks, and for which all assignments have been reviewed may be deleted.